-- a.
-By action of the State Board of Education, the Idaho Educational Public Broadcasting System Foundation, Inc., has been designated to accept gifts made for the benefit of public television in the State of Idaho.
-The Foundation will conduct its activities in a manner consistent with the Federal Communications Commission (FCC) regulations and the FCC license held by the State Board of Education. - b.
+Subsection: E. Gifts and Institutional Foundations Published July 2001 b.
 By action of the State Board of Education, the Friends of Channel 4, Inc., has been designated to accept gifts made for the Benefit of KAID TV, Channel 4.
-The Friends of Channel 4, Inc., will conduct its activities in a manner consistent with the Federal
+The Friends of Channel 4, Inc., will conduct its activities in a manner consistent with the Federal Communications Commission (FCC) regulations and the FCC license held by the State Board of Education.